 Frequently checking battery usage will help you know which apps are draining the battery or consuming more power.
 You can use this feature to identify the features or apps draining the battery life and take some measures to stop it and extend your Android phone’s battery life.

 - Scroll down and Go to Battery options.

 - Click the Battery Usage.
 You will see a list of applications consuming your device’s battery.

 Mostly, it shows the Screen and Carrier Services which is normal.
 However, if you saw any applications which you haven’t used much but are consuming more battery power, uninstall them.
 This will help you significantly boost your Android phone’s battery life.

 Vibration uses more power than a ringtone.
-If you get several calls or messages in a day, turning it off for incoming calls and messages can help you save significant battery life.
+If you get several calls or messages in a day, turning it off for incoming calls and messages can help you prevent unnecessary battery drain and improve battery life.
 You can go to the Sound settings to turn off the vibration.
 Here are the steps:

 - Go to Android Settings.